 Void filling – Mineshaft fill – Middlesbrough, United Kingdom.

-In 2016 we were approached by a joined force of the local councils and mountain rescue of the area to fill a sunk vent shaft of an old mine that created a dangerous hole in the ground.
+In 2016 Resins Industry was approached by a joined force of the local councils and mountain rescue of the area, to fill a sunk vent shaft of an old mine that created a dangerous hole in the ground.

 To fill this mineshaft we used a combination of two of our hardfoams;